Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Method

 where $f$ is a function of the latent scores $ \bm{Z}$ and the latent components $\bm{W}$ and $\bm{\epsilon}_{p\times p}$ is a noise matrix independent of $\bm{Z}$.
 The reformulation of PCA in this model framework is referred to as \abbr{probabilistic PCA}{PPCA} \citep{tipping1999probabilistic}.
-The model parameters are fit using an expectation-maximisation algorithm \citep{10.2307/2984875} and, in case the input data is complete, gives the same solution as the conventional PCA.
+The model parameters are fit using an expectation-maximisation algorithm \citep{10.2307/2984875} and, when the input data is complete, gives the same solution as the conventional PCA.

-PPCA assumes that the noise matrix $\bm{\epsilon}$ is isotropic, \ie all data dimensions carry the same noise.
-This is not necessarily the case for our observations, the uncertainties between visible and NIR spectra may differ from one another as well as from the one of the visual albedo. \abbr{Factor Analysis}{FA} is another latent generative variable model analogous to PPCA except that the noise matrix $\bm{\epsilon}$ is assumed to be diagonal rather than isotropic \citep{EmAlgorithmsFRubin1982}.
-The noise matrix is referred to as \emph{uniqueness} as it captures the variance which is unique to each data dimension, effectively decoupling the measurement uncertainties from the data covariance.
+PPCA assumes that the noise matrix $\bm{\epsilon}$ is isotropic (\ie all data dimensions carry the same noise).
+This is not necessarily the case for our observations; the uncertainties between visible and NIR spectra may differ from one another and from that of the visual albedo. \abbr{Factor analysis}{FA} is another latent generative variable model analogous to PPCA except that the noise matrix $\bm{\epsilon}$ is assumed to be diagonal rather than isotropic \citep{EmAlgorithmsFRubin1982}.
+The noise matrix is referred to as uniqueness as it captures the variance that is unique to each data dimension, effectively decoupling the measurement uncertainties from the data covariance.

 In FA, the observations $ \bm{Y}$ are modeled as